Josh Donaldson Player Props: Yankees vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.71 team ERA ranks 29th among all league pitching staffs.
+- The Rockies have a 5.67 team ERA that ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to give up 135 total home runs at a rate of 1.5 per game (most in baseball).
+- Rockies pitchers combine to surrender 136 total home runs at a rate of 1.5 per game (most in the league).

-- Gomber gets the start for the Rockies, his 19th of the season.
-He is 7-7 with a 6.40 ERA and 61 strikeouts through 90 2/3 innings pitched.
+- Seabold makes the start for the Rockies, his 13th of the season.
+He is 1-6 with a 6.65 ERA and 53 strikeouts in 70 1/3 innings pitched.

-- In his most recent outing on Saturday against the San Francisco Giants, the left-hander went six innings, allowing two earned runs while surrendering five hits.
+- The right-hander's most recent time out came on Saturday against the San Francisco Giants, when he threw 3 2/3 innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.